 - mask mode

 - program and volume control

 - virtual appointments or texts with hearing care professionals

 - adjust directionality of the microphone

-Starkey features several apps, but their Thrive app reportedly has the most features.
-It is compatible with their Livio range of hearing aids and can run on iOS 14 or higher and Android version 7 and above.
+Starkey features several apps, but its Thrive app reportedly has the most features.
+It is compatible with Starkey’s Livio range of hearing aids and can run on iOS 14 or higher and Android version 7 and above.

 Starkey states that this free app is easy to set up, use, and navigate.

 Features of the Starkey Thrive Hearing Control app include: